h4x3rotab/Sogou-User-Dict-Converter/README.md

-# Sogou User Dict Converter
+# Sogou-User-Dict-Converter

-A tool to extract and decrypt the user dictionary file from Sogou IME.
-It rescues your data from Sogou's evil hands.
+A tool to extract and decrypt the user dictionary (so called "usrDictV3") file from Sogou IME.
+Sogou shouldn't hold your data while disallowing you to access the data.
+This tool rescues your data from Sogou's evil hands.

+## Licence

+GPLv3

 ## Requirements